Namaqualand: People

 The region is known for its cultural history, which was preserved by the Nama and Khoisan tribes.
 The Nama people are a group of Khoikhoi people.
 Around 50% of the Nama population and 80% of the neighboring Herero population were brutally killed by the German Empire between 1904 and 1907 in a racial extermination during the Herero and Nama genocide.
 Nama people traditionally speak the Khoekhoe language.

+Conservation

+Community-based climate adaptation and grazing management projects in Namaqualand have been supported through the Community Adaptation Small Grants Facility, facilitated in the Namakwa area by Conservation South Africa.